Trustroots/trustroots/INSTALL-VAGRANT.md

 After the setup your virtual machine is running and Grunt is watching any changes.

-To stop Grunt watching files, hit `ctrl+c`.
+To stop Grunt watching files, hit `Ctrl+C`.
 This will leave machine still running.
 To suspend the virtual machine, type `vagrant suspend`.

 #### Development with Passenger
 When you're ready to begin working again, just run `vagrant up`.